a-l-a-z-a-r/Chemical-Mixing-Data-Synthesis/README.md

   - Time steps during cooking
   - Variation periods in the fermentation process

-- Navigate to the `lstme` folder and train the LSTM model using the generated CSV files
-  > This is not mandatory the current model is already trained with sufficent CSV files but it can be improved upon
 - Run the API server using Flask
+  >Requires that you have python3 and flask installed
 - Open the development address in your browser to access the web interface
   > Note: The website is not deployed due to hosting costs and limited funding

 - Upload one of the generated CSV files through the interface
   > Note: The LSTM model does **not** use the `pH` column to make predictions — it learns from other features

+- Navigate to the `lstme` folder and train the LSTM model using the generated CSV files
+  > This is not mandatory the current model is already trained with sufficent CSV files but it can be improved upon
+  > Required prequesits: Tensorflow, keras

 ---